NajwaLaabid/Ant-Robot/README.md

 # Ant Robot using Ev3 Lego Mindstorms
 This is a class project modeling the foraging behavior of Cataglyphis ants using Ev3 Lego Mindstorms Robot.
 This repo contains the research paper supporting the model, pictures of the physical built, and the files of code necessary to run the bot.

-The following information provides a quick overview of the project:

 ## 1. Context:

 As mentioned earlier, this project was a class requirement for the course Cognitive Robotics in Beloit College (you can find the course description in the [course catalog](https://www.beloit.edu/cognitivescience/courses/) of the cognitive science department @ Beloit).

 This robot was our final assignment in the course.
-We were asked to model the biological behavior of an animal (yes, any animal :D) as a synthesis for our work on philosophical theories about the mind and cognition and how they influence artificial intelligence and robotics.
+We were asked to model the biological behavior of an animal (yes, any animal :D) as a synthesis for our work on philosophical theories about cognition and how they influence artificial intelligence (particularly robotics).

 ## 2. Why ants?